julianertle/Blog-System/README.md

 ## Configuration

-- Install necessary gems by running: `bundle install`
+- Install necessary gems by running: `bundle install
 - Configure the database settings in `config/database.yml` (not yet implemented)
+- Start the rails server with: `rails server
+- Open up a browser and enter this adress: `http://localhost:3000`

 ## Database Creation